FAQ Contact

 • Are they well versed in how mineral imbalances such as a calcium shell, zinc deficiency, excess copper, high Na/K ratio etc can affect mental health?
 What is their training in this regard?
 Who were they trained by?

-Said another way, watch out for these red flags:
+In summary, watch out for these red flags:

 • Reliance only on the blood level while ignoring or dismissing HTMA (cell and tissue levels)